 Where to stay in Catania

 We stayed at the 4-star Una Hotel Palace.
 The contemporary hotel, housed in a historic building, was perfect for our stay as it’s located right in the heart of the city.
 Rooms had a Baroque style and were very comfortable with air-conditioning and elegant décor.
 The thing I loved best about this hotel was the rooftop garden with fabulous panoramic views of Mount Etna and the city’s rooftops.
 This was the venue for breakfast (10€ supplement) and a great spot for evening drinks which came with an array of complimentary traditional Sicilian nibbles like cannolo and arancini.
-You can check rates and availability here.

 The railway station is 2.5km away and the Fontanarossa Airport just 6km from the hotel.